Board Members

 Executive Director, Suzuki Schools

 Hailed by critics for his virtuoso playing, intelligent approach and richly expressive sound, award-winning violinist Andrew Smith made his US debut at the Dame Myra Hess Concert Series and his UK debut at the Royal Festival Hall, London.
 He has appeared around the world at venues including Symphony Hall in Chicago, Orchestra Hall in Detroit, Lincoln Center and Carnegie Hall in New York, Le Salle Gaveau and British Embassy in Paris and the Edinburgh International Festival.
 His performances have been broadcast on Radio and Television in the United States, England, Italy, Portugal and China.
 He has recorded for ASV, Sony Classical, Mahin Media, VUCA and MSR Classics.
-His recording of the Beethoven Violin Sonatas received rave reviews and his upcoming release of Mozart’s entire works for violin and piano, was recorded live for WSHU, National Public Radio.
+His recording of the Beethoven Violin Sonatas received rave reviews and his release of Mozart’s entire works for violin and piano was recorded live for WSHU, National Public Radio, and re-released after selling out in less than three months.

 In addition to working in classical music, Smith is heard on hundreds of major soundtracks for Television, Film and Gaming platforms working with artists in rock, pop and film.
-As a composer, his music is published by Faber Music and released on the Gothic Storm and Minim Labels.
+As a composer, his music is published by Faber Music and released on the Gothic Storm and Minim Labels with credits on Disney, Netflix and Amazon.
 Andrew is a leading authority on Fin-de-Siècle music and its interaction with art and poetry in France and Belgium.
 He received the Royal Academy of Music’s highest award for music theory.
 He has led the Stamford International Music Festival, The Copland Centenary Festival and Connecticut Guitar Festival and is currently Executive Director of the Suzuki Music Schools.

 Barbara Byrne